timjogorman/RicherEventDescription/ms-amr.md

 or even as:
 ```(d / draw-01)```

-There is an extent to which this is a **complex type** which is both referring to the event of drawing and the prduct of drawing.  *In an ideal document, it will be very clear what is being referred to in each instance*.
-However, that willl not always be the case.

-**DISCUSSION POINT / PROPOSAL**: (Actually, I have no idea what we should do when this comes up.
-Proposal forthcoming.)
+In these cases, we are essentially dealing with two, intertwined reference types -- the result of a drawing event, and the act of drawing.
+If at all possible, you should simply assume that these are two separate identity chains, and try to assign each mention to one chain or the other.